17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 Ah, to be seventeen again.
 Seems as if it were only yesterday that I was gagging from the smell of that diaper when I wiped your ass.
 Pretty soon, you will be doing the same for me.
 You’re so independent and don’t even need me anymore, do you?

 Mind you I was a smart kid, it’s just my brain was overwhelmed with all the decisions to make when you’re a young man starting out in this world.
-More often than not, I’d end up second guessing myself, which does no favors for your confidence and self-esteem at that stage in life.
+More often than not, I’d end up second-guessing myself, which does no favors for your confidence and self-esteem at that stage in life.

-You see I didn’t have a cool felon daddy to preach some good old fatherly advice on the monumental screw ups he achieved.
-On the contrary, I got stuck with a father that was rather law abiding.
-Oh well, not everybody’s as good at disappointing their parents like I was.
+Oh well, not everybody’s as good at disappointing their parents as I was.
 Be that as it may, a lot of people you read on the internet say they lived life with no regrets.
 Good for you then.

 Regrets, oh yeah, I got ’em.
 What can I say – I should’ve made the call.
 I should’ve stayed at home that night.
 I shouldn’t have stolen that.
 Yeah, it comes back to haunt you kiddies.
 At a certain point, you have to let go though.